This review will dissect the PT tool from top to bottom, helping you to understand what it is and how it works.

 However, the plans are designed based on specific heights and weights and are mostly aimed at younger/smaller people, so consider your client demographic when assessing whether this feature adds value for you or not.

-My PTHub does allow trainers to build their own workouts and programs.
+My PTHub does allow trainers to build their workouts and programs.

-Their software makes it easy to batch edit workouts all at once, which is helpful for making changes based on client feedback or progress.
+Their software makes it easy to batch edit workouts simultaneously, which helps make changes based on client feedback or progress.

-Their built-in library of individual exercise tutorial videos is good quality and includes stretches and modifications (although I could do without the loud background music that automatically plays with each video).
+Their built-in library of individual exercise tutorial videos is good quality.
+It includes stretches and modifications (although I could do without the loud background music that automatically plays with each video).

-Overall, I think this software strikes a great balance between acting as a ready-to-ride, one-stop-shop for programs, and allowing trainers to customize their offerings.
+Overall, this software strikes a great balance between acting as a ready-to-ride, one-stop-shop for programs and allowing trainers to customize their offerings.

-Many platforms focus on one side of that spectrum exclusively, but My PTHub is clearly trying to appeal to both.
+Many platforms exclusively focus on one side of that spectrum, but My PTHub is trying to appeal to both.